24-Hour Hotline

 Why?
 The answer is simple: victims have seen what happens when a rape is reported.

-Women know that when they report being raped, public reaction will probably be against them.
-The police, the press, attorneys and even friends and family will want to know what she wore, what she drank, what she was doing there, and what she did to "lead him on."
-A male victim has the additional burden of being labeled weak or having his masculinity questioned.
+People know that when they report being raped, public reaction will probably be against them.
+The police, the press, attorneys and even friends and family will want to know what they wore, what they drank, what they was doing there, and what they did to "lead them on."

 Nobody deserves to be raped.
-And a rape victim doesn’t deserve to be re-victimized by the professionals she turns to for help and support.
+And a rape victim doesn’t deserve to be re-victimized by the professionals they turn to for help and support.

 Learn About Types of Abuse: